 As I entered their kitchen, I smelled rich garlic and onions.
 Curious, I lifted the lid of the pot of meat that was simmering slowly on the stove.
 “Beef Bourguignon?”
 I asked.
 “Oh no, that’s beef daube,” they replied, just like it was an ordinary everyday pot roast.
 Well, beef daube is a far cry in my mind from Beef Bourguignon or French pot roast because it has its own secret weapon – dried orange peel – which sets it apart and gives it that special touch, or je ne sais quoi, that only the French seem to know how to do.

-Today I’ll be cooking Beef Daube from Chef Gui Gedda’s charming cookbook – Cooking School Provence – Shop, cook, and eat like a local.
+Today I’ll be cooking Beef Daube from Chef Gui Gedda’s charming cookbook – Cooking School Provence – shop, cook, and eat like a local.
 The book is laid out in a week long course that takes you to the markets and visits the producers to seek out the best local ingredients, then to the Chef’s kitchen to prepare 100 authentic recipes.
 It’s broken down by the day of the week to create the spirit of Provence in your own home.
 He shows step-by-step how to illustrations and you’ll feel as if you’re standing beside him in his kitchen in France.
 I will also prepare a marinated orange salad or Salade d’oranges, that he suggested for dessert.
 The chef says you want to serve the lightest and freshest of winter desserts to round off a very hearty meal, such as the daube.
 This menu is perfect for a dinner party because everything but the side dish is prepared in advance.
 This book is currently out of print, but copies can be found.
 It is a real treasure and if you love the foods of Provence, this book is for you.

 Daube de Boeuf a la Provencale - in three easy steps